 What are Tannins?

-noun a yellowish or brownish bitter-tasting organic substance present in some galls, barks, and other plant tissues, consisting of derivatives of gallic acid, used in leather production and ink manufacture.
+Defining tannins can be tricky even for seasoned wine enthusiasts.
+According to the dictionary, tannin is a yellowish or brownish bitter-tasting organic substance found in various plant tissues, commonly used in leather production and ink manufacture.

 Tannins in Wine